-SECTION 8. a.
+SECTION 11. a.
 All personnel, other than actual participating contestants, shall be restricted to an area reserved for such use.
-This area shall be at least 10 feet [3.0m] from the mat and scoring table.
+This area shall be at least 10 feet from the mat and scoring table.

-- b.
-During tournaments a maximum of two team personnel will be permitted in the restricted area. - c.
-Failure to comply will be treated in the following manner: first violation-verbal warning; second violation-warning; third violation-deduct one team point; fourth and subsequent violations-
+b.
+During tournaments, a maximum of three team personnel will be permitted in the restricted area.
+If three team personnel are utilized, one must be a physician or certified trainer with proper credentials.

-deduct one team point and remove individual(s) involved from the arena.
-These offenses are accumulated per institution throughout (1) each dual meet; (2) each day of quadrangular and triangular meets; (3) each session of a tournament.
-Penalties for 4-8-c, 4-8-d and 4-9-d shall be cumulative and sequential.
+c.
+Failure to comply will be treated in the following manner: first violation-verbal warning; second violation-warning; third violation-deduct one team point; fourth violation-deduct two team points; fifth and subsequent violations-deduct two team points and remove individual(s) involved from the arena floor.
+These offenses are accumulated per institution throughout each dual meet and for the duration of triangular meets, quadrangular meets and tournaments.
+Penalties for control of mat area and for questioning the official shall be cumulative and sequential.

-d.
-No talking to or badgering of the official during the match by the coach or any member of the team shall be allowed.
-Failure to comply shall be considered questioning the referee's judgment and penalized as provided in Rule 4-8-c.